Motivic spheres and the image of the Suslin--Hurewicz map: The Suslin--Hurewicz homomorphism revisited

 \subsection{The sheaf $\mathbf{S}_n$ via homology of simplicial groups}

 In \cite{AsokFaselSpheres}, the first and second authors studied the $\aone$-homotopy theory of $BGL_n$.
-Mirroring the situation in topology, there is a range in which these homotopy sheaves are ``stable" and agree with those of the stable general linear group $BGL$, in which case they may be described in terms of algebraic K-theory.
-The first homotopy sheaf of $BGL_n$ lying outside of this stable range is that in degree $n$, and this sheaf is an extension of something stable by a sheaf $\mathbf{S}_{n+1}$ which one might call the ``non-stable" part of the computation.
-Our goal in this section is to reinterpret Suslin's conjecture from the introduction as a statement about the structure of $\mathbf{S}_{n+1}$.
-In order to do this, we recall the construction of $\mathbf{S}_{n+1}$ in detail, and using the results of \cite{AHW,AHWII}, we provide a ``concrete" reinterpretation of the sections of this sheaf over local rings in terms of homology of simplicial groups.
+Mirroring the situation for unitary groups in classical algebraic topology, there is a range in which these homotopy sheaves are ``stable" in the sense that they agree with the $\aone$-homotopy sheaves of the stable general linear group $BGL$, which may be described in terms of algebraic K-theory.
+The first homotopy sheaf of $BGL_n$ lying outside of this stable range is that in degree $n$: this sheaf is an extension of an algebraic K-theory sheaf by a ``non-stable contribution".
+For $n \geq 3$, the non-stable contribution depends on the parity of $n$ and is phrased in terms of a sheaf we called $\mathbf{S}_{n+1}$ and, if $n$ is even, an additional factor, $\mathbf{I}^{n+1}$.
+Ultimately, we will interpret Suslin's conjecture from the introduction as a statement about the structure of $\mathbf{S}_{n+1}$.
+Before doing this, we recall the construction and properties of $\mathbf{S}_{n+1}$ in detail.
+Using the results of \cite{AHW,AHWII}, we provide a ``concrete" interpretation of the sections of this sheaf over (suitable) local rings in terms of homology of simplicial groups; this approach builds on ideas of F. Morel.